 It comes from giving, without expecting anything in return.

-We’re always quick to pass a judgement when someone’s action don’t meet our expectations.
+We’re always quick to pass a judgment when someone’s action doesn’t meet our expectations.

 I was reading the newspaper, and it reported a thief was caught stealing a loaf of bread.

-My judgement on him was something like this…
+My judgment on him was something like this…

 LOL, a loaf of bread?
 What an idiot.
 You deserved to get caught for stealing.